-6 of the best places to enjoy dinner and a show in Dubai
+The best places for dinner and a show in Dubai

-If you’re keen to check out a dinner and a show in Dubai, here are five of the best options.
+If you’re keen to check out a dinner and a show in Dubai, here are 13 of the best options for dinner and a show in Dubai.

 View this post on Instagram